 Connectivity plays a crucial role in maintaining the structural and functional attributes of river networks and their biota.
 A proper understanding of the drivers affecting river connectivity, and thus, fish dynamics, requires consideration of both historical and contemporary processes.
 This information in turn provides evidence of how fish are likely to respond to future landscape changes.
-Here, I summarize results of our research using a multitemporal approach to examine the consequences of riverine connectivity alteration.
+Results of researches using a multitemporal approach to examine the consequences of riverine connectivity alteration will be shown.
 In the past, events like the rise of the southern Andes and the Quaternary glacial cycles shaped riverine landscapes, influencing river connectivity, and affecting the phylogeographic and biogeographic patterns of its fish fauna.
 More recently, the global hydropower boom is acting as one of the main drivers of changes in connectivity (fragmentation), with significant effects on the diversity of riverine biota.
-In this talk, I present several examples of native Chilean species and how past and present river connectivity changes have affected their genetic composition, population and metapopulation structure, assemblage composition and beta diversity.
-Finally, I discuss implications for conserving a valuable endemic set of species for the future expected loss of connectivity.
+Several examples of native Chilean species and how past and present river connectivity changes have affected their genetic composition, population and metapopulation structure, assemblage composition and beta diversity will be shown.
+Finally, implications for conserving a valuable endemic set of species for the expected loss of connectivity will be discussed.

 Evelyn Habit is a fish biologist.
 She is a full professor at the Faculty of Environmental Science of Universidad de Concepción in Chile.
-Chile is a long, narrow country stretching over 6000 km on the western edge of South America.
-The country is between Andes on the east and the Pacific on the west.
+Chile is a long, narrow country stretching over 6000 km on the western edge of South America between Andes the Pacific.
 It is on an active continental margin, featured by a young mountain belt, a magmatic belt, large areas of glaciers, and very active earthquakes and volcano eruptions.
-One of Evelyn Habit's research specialties is the roles of volcano eruption, glacier activity, and orogeny on fish ecosystem.
-Her research focus is on freshwater fish ecology and management.
+Evelyn Habit's research focuses on the roles of volcano eruption, glacier activity, and orogeny on fish ecosystem.
 She addresses questions related to human activities as drivers of the status of freshwater fish populations and communities, emphasizing the conservation of Chilean native species.
 She is interested in unravelling the effects of multiple stressors on riverine watersheds studying responses at different ecological levels and spatial and temporal scales.
 She is particularly interested in understanding the impacts of invasive species, flow regime alterations, physical connectivity changes and climate change in Andean and Patagonian river watersheds.